This beginner’s tutorial explains various ways to install VirtualBox on Ubuntu and other Debian-based Linux distributions.

-Now add the Oracle VirtualBox repository in the list of repositories using this command:
+Now add the Oracle VirtualBox repository to the list of repositories using this command:

 sudo add-apt-repository "deb [arch=amd64] http://download.virtualbox.org/virtualbox/debian $(lsb_release -cs) contrib"

-If you have read my article on checking Ubuntu version, you probably know that ‘lsb_release -cs’ will print the codename of your Ubuntu system.
+If you’ve read my article on checking your Ubuntu version, you probably know that ‘lsb_release -cs’ will print the codename of your Ubuntu system.

-Note: If you see add-apt-repository command not found error, you’ll have to install software-properties-common package.
+Note: If you see an add-apt-repository command not found error, you’ll have to install the software-properties-common package.

 sudo apt update && sudo apt install virtualbox-6.0